MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-provider-format.md

         print(calibrated_register_layout)
     ```

-2. In this example, we will be using `TriangularLatticeLayout(61, 5.0µm)` as the trap layout.
-You can visualize the chosen layout.
+1. Next, you define the layout for your qubit register.
+In this example, you use a `TriangularLatticeLayout(61, 5.0µm)` as the trap layout.

     ```python
     layout = QPU.calibrated_register_layouts[